maihesham/MyStore/README.md

 #run "npm install" then "ng serve"

-#use angular cli , bootstrap
+#use angular cli , bootstrap , primeng

 #data from json file